Chita, Zabaykalsky Krai: Administrative and municipal status

 Chita is the administrative center of Zabaykalsky Krai, and, within the framework of administrative divisions, it also serves as the administrative center of Chitinsky District, to which it is also subordinated.
 As a municipal division, the city of Chita together with one rural locality in Chitinsky District is incorporated as Chita Urban Okrug.

 Demographics

-As of the 2021 Census, the ethnic composition of Chita was:
+As of the 2021 Census, the ethnic groups of Chita were: